+TWIST: Trevor, how are you similar to you character Kris?
 Trevor: My character Kris, he's the ladies' man of he movie, and he's really over the top and very ambitious.
 He goes after what he wants, and sometimes that kind of jeopardizes his friendships a little bit.
 He means well, but he's a lot to handle.
 I'd say that I am very ambitious and if I want something, I work hard to go after it.
 But, the whole over-the-top ladies man thing, I wouldn't say that was me necessarily.

+TWIST : Coco, tell us about your character Roxie!
 Coco: What's different about her is that she's not as confident as she should be.
 She doesn't believe in herself.
 She tries to please everybody else, and she really doesn't stick up for what she believes in.

+TWIST: How are you similar to her?
 Coco: I always say that Roxie has two sides.
 At the beginning of the movie, she doesn't have any confidence, but then after she goes to the church, she has all the confidence in the world.
 I'm different from her when she is the first person and she doesn't have all the confidence in the world.
 But we're alike when she comes back to the church and sees everybody that loves her and realizes that the only person who needs to accept her is herself.
 That's when we really come together as one person.

+TWIST: Tyler, what was your favorite part about playing Cyrus?
 Tyler: My favorite part about playing Cyrus is being able to just tap into all those things that I dealt with in the past.
 Just insecurities that I had.
 It's really great to be on the other side of it now that I've kind of worked my way through it, to now go back on it and play though those and maybe help somebody else with them.

+TWIST: What was your favorite scene to shoot?
 Tyler: I think the scene I had the most fun with was out final scene, which is "Let It Shine", which is the song we've been performing in our title cut.
 We shot it in two days and it was the first time that the whole cast had worked together when we were shooting.
 Before, it was just me and Coco or it was me and Trevor, but it was the first time all three of us were together, and we were all performing a song we had all worked on.
 We just clicked.

 Trevor: My favorite scene was the fighting scene with Cyrus, Tyler's character.
 It was just so fun because it's not really a place I'd normally come out of.
 Just so different for me, and it was so much fun to be someone I'm not.

+TWIST: Was it a good challenge as an actor?
 Trevor: It is actually, because I don't consider myself an angry or negative person and in that particular scene, I had to be.
 It turned out well.
 It was exciting, and I loved shooting it.

+TWIST: How did you get your start in acting in the first place?
 Trevor: I tap danced since I was about three years old.
 I tap danced all the time, I competed, and that led to an acting class.
 The guy who taught the tap class was also an acting teacher.
 I went to an acting class and I just fell in love.
 He encouraged me to go back and audition for some local shows and then somebody from there encouraged me to audition for The Lion King, the Broadway show.
 Then I got that.
 I was very blessed to get that.
 Then I went on tour for three years and that whole experience really revealed to me what I'm supposed to do and what I'm meant to do and why I was put here.
 The singing, the acting, the dancing, it's a part of me now, after doing that.
 And that's kind of how I got into it.
 It fell into my lap.

+TWIST: Why should TWIST readers absolutely check out Let It Shine when it comes out in June?
 Trevor: If TWIST readers love music, which I know they do, and if they love dancing, which I know they do, then they should definitely go see it.
 It's something that everyone can relate to.
 There are relationships, there are friendships, and those are things that everybody goes through.
 Some of the stuff in the stories happened to me.
 Anybody who's ever been a teenager, anybody who's ever had a crush on somebody, or anybody who's had a best friend, they're going to understand and they're going to appreciate the movie that much more.

 Tyler: They should definitely check out Let It Shine because it's one of those movies where you'll be walking down the hall, humming the songs.
 Everybody in your class is going to be talking about it because it's one of those films that just carbonates you and makes you want to dance and smile and sing.
 It just makes you feel really great.
 But not only that; it deals with a lot of serious issues that I feel like a lot of kids are having.
 If you've ever had a moment, which I think everybody has, when you really like somebody that doesn't know, this movie's for you.
 Or if there's something that you really love to do, but nobody's ever really told you you were good at it, this movie's for you.
 Or if you have issues with just being yourself, this movie's for you.
 There are so many things that it tackles, that it'll touch people on an emotional level and help them deal with some of those things, but also make them feel good at the same time.

+TWIST: Do you have any upcoming projects TWIST readers should know about?
 Tyler: I have We the Peeples coming out this time next year with Kerry Washingtonand David Alan Grier.
 It's just comedians and stuff like that.
 Keep an ear out for maybe, possibly music.
 Just maybe.
 If anything, at least some covers that we feel we have a voice with and an interesting sound.
 We just kind of want to see how people react to it.